JasperD-UGent/keyness-calculator/README.md

 The output of intermediary steps (frequency dictionaries \[per item and totals] and dispersion values) are saved per corpus into an automatically created <code>prep</code> folder.
 The final results are stored in the automatically created <code>output</code> folder, in a subdirectory named <code>[study_corpus]\_VS_[reference_corpus]</code>.
 Four output files are created:
 - An Excel file containing three sheets:
   - "all", in which the values for each item are visualised
-  - "top-N", in which the results for the top-N CKIs (the value for N can be changed in the <code>number_ckis_want_analyse</code> argument) are presented
+  - "top-N", in which the results for the top-N candidate key items or CKIs (the value for N can be changed in the <code>number_ckis_want_analyse</code> argument) are presented
   - "selection", in which the results for the custom selection of items (which can be passed to the function through the <code>selection_items</code> argument) are presented
 - The content of those three Excel sheets in three separate JSON files